dscherger/monotone/innosetup/README.txt

 Check out the release version of monotone: mtn -d /path/to/monotone.db checkout -r t:monotone-<version> --branch net.venge.monotone.monotone-<version> monotone-<version>

+Do not use the source tarball; if you do, the resulting monotone executable will not know the base revision, which is needed for good bug reports.

 Build the release.
 See the last instruction in ../INSTALL_windows_native.txt Then build the installer: